tf-models/readthedocs/docs/colab/object_detection/02_perform_inference.md

 # Perform Inference

 TensorFlow provides datasets here [https://www.tensorflow.org/datasets](https://www.tensorflow.org/datasets).
 All dataset builders are subclass of `tfds.core.DatasetBuilder`.
-To get the list of available builders, use `tfds.list_builders()` or look at our [catalog](https://www.tensorflow.org/datasets/catalog/overview).
+To get the list of available builders, use `tfds.list_builders()` or look at the [catalog](https://www.tensorflow.org/datasets/catalog/overview).

 ## Example